addy4/the-social-lite/README.md

 # the-social-lite
-Microservice written for gaming applications
+Enabling seamless user connections for gaming applications through a tailored backend service for a networking platform.

 ## How To Run
 - Development/Local